 Here are some helpful links:

 Check out Laura’s network of professionals serving the needs of seniors in the East Bay – Senior Solutions.
-Whether you need a wheelchair ramp, a convenient ride service, an organized garage, or a real estate agent, they can help.
+Whether you need a wheelchair ramp, help finding a senior community, a moving company, an organized garage, or a real estate agent, they can help.

-For seniors who want support and resources for aging in place, the Village movement, which started in Boston, has landed in the East Bay.
+For seniors who want support and resources for aging in place, the Village movement, which started in Boston, is going strong in the East Bay.
 The Lamorinda Village is fully operational, with social and educational events, drivers, and volunteers ready to help you stay at home as long as you are able.
 Sign up on their website for their email newsletters to be notified of public events in Lafayette, Moraga, and Orinda.
 Laura is a Preferred Service Provider for the Lamorinda Village.

 Another excellent resource for seniors who want to live at home as long as possible is Covia.
 This nonprofit Bay Area-based organization has several innovative and free programs: